jhewitt11/Topic-Modeling-BERTopic-and-LDA/README2.md

 # Topic Modeling

-Topic modeling is an unsupervised process where a model analyzes a collection of documents and creates topics by grouping similar documents together.
+Topic modeling is an unsupervised process where a model analyzes a collection of documents and creates topics by clustering groups of similar documents together.
 This helps to answer very natural questions that arise when trying to understand large amounts of text.
 Questions like..

 - What are these documents about?
 - How similar are these documents?